bmuller/kademlia/README.md

 ## TODO

-KERID is in initial stages of development.
+Keridemlia is in initial stages of development.
 Verification is supposed to happen before data is published to the DHT, but this has not been figured out yet.
 Because of this, the id/ip APIs are disabled and the aid/id APIs work without verification.

 After verification is complete and all APIs are working, next steps might include local caching for further optimizations, as well as an signed IP address type to store for id/ip APIs.